Mihrimah Sultan (daughter of Suleiman I): Marriage

-Shortly after Mihrimah's wedding she developed a rheumatoid-like condition and spent most of her life dealing with the illness.
-In 1544 she traveled to Bursa with her mother and husband and a large military escort.
+Shortly after her wedding, she developed a rheumatoid-like condition and spent most of her life dealing with the illness.
+In 1544, she traveled to Bursa with her mother and husband and a large military escort.
 Although Mihrimah and her mother made efforts to promote Rüstem as an intimate of the sultan, he was actually kept at a distance from the royal presence.
-Mihrimah and Rüstem had one daughter, Ayşe Hümaşah Sultan, born in 1541, and a son, Sultanzade Osman Bey, born in 1546.
+Mihrimah and Rüstem had one daughter, Ayşe Hümaşah Sultan, born in 1541, and at least a son, Sultanzade Osman Bey, who was born in 1546 and who died in 1576.

-In 1554, Mihrimah suffered a life-threatening miscarriage which almost cost her her life.
+In 1554, Mihrimah suffered a miscarriage that almost cost her her life.
 An anonymous author suggested that the couple lived in Pera, although it is more likely that they settled in Mihrimah's palace in Üsküdar.
 In March 1558, Shaykh Qutb al-Din al-Nahrawali, a religious figure from Mecca, visited Istanbul.
 In April, he met Mihrimah, and gave her gifts.
 He met her again in June just before he left Istanbul for Cairo.

 After Rüstem's death in 1561, she offered to marry Semiz Ali Pasha, who had succeeded him as grand vizier.
 When he declined, she chose not to marry again, returning instead to the royal palace.